Why Won’t He/She Talk To Me?

 But the revealer must be cautioned: Mr. Wright also says that a man may finally open up to a woman only to find that what he reveals is discounted, shared with others, disbelieved, ridiculed, rejected, and even laughed at.
 Remember: safety, acceptance, and support are essential if a man is going to let down the bridge from his castle.
 He wants what he shares to be used for his welfare, not against him.
 Trust is a major issue.

-The above article comes from the great book, Opposites Attack, by Jack and Carole Mayhall, published by NavPress.
+This article comes from the great book, Opposites Attack, by Jack and Carole Mayhall, originally published by NavPress (no longer being published).
 This book is aimed at turning your differences into opportunities and helping polar opposites turn into the best of friends.
-As they often say, “different doesn’t mean wrong — it just means different in the way you approach life.
+As they often say, “different doesn’t mean wrong —it just means different in the way you approach life.
 This is such a practical book and really gives a lot of helpful insights into how to get along better with each other.
-What’s great about it is the fact that Jack and Carole take their own differences and their own opposite ways of approaching life and help you to see, as you look into their lives, how you can turn your diversity around to HELP your marriage rather than hurt it.
-We HIGHLY recommend this book!